A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 Navigating the Challenges of Finding Counselling in Melbourne

-So it’s time to get some help… perhaps you are experiencing anxiety or stress, or you are having difficulties in your relationship or work place.
+So it’s time to get some help… perhaps you are experiencing anxiety or stress, or you are having difficulties in your relationship or workplace.

-1. “Counselling in Melbourne” does not define the profession.
 When you search “counselling in Melbourne” you are searching for anyone who delivers counselling, and this can range from counsellors, psychologists, psychiatrists and social workers.
 In this way, searching “counselling in Melbourne” is a very broad search and may not be targeting what you specifically need.

 • A psychologist, social worker and psychiatrist may refer to themselves as “counsellors”, but they have usually undergone postgraduate level study.